Call to Order an Inspection

 SI.com also checks the roof from the underside in the attic to confirm the nail patterns are correct.
 Cost estimates are given.

-The condenser and air handler are examined determining their make, age and capacity (are the the proper size for the square footage of the dwelling).
-The current condition and life expectancy is provided.
+The condenser and air handler are examined determining their make, age and capacity (are they properly size for the square footage of the dwelling), current condition and life expectancy is provided.
 The suction and condensate lines are assessed.

-The ductwork is examined for leaks, loose connections, holes and punctures.
+The ductwork is examined for proper support, leaks, loose connections, holes and punctures.
 The current condition and life expectancy are given.

 5. Plumbing